MBarc/Herupa-DiscordBot/README.md

 - [ ] Dank Airhorn:
   - Usage: $dank
-  - Goes in every voice chat, one by one, and plays the Dank Airhorn audio file.
+  - [ ] Goes in every voice chat, one by one, and plays the Dank Airhorn audio file.

 - [ ] Clear:
   - Usage: $clear <int>
-  - Deletes the latest <int> messages in the channel that the command was sent in.
+  - [ ] Deletes the latest <int> messages in the channel that the command was sent in.

 - [ ] Copy Cat:
   - Usage: $copy <username>
+  - **Parts of this function are currently.**
-  - Bot will repeat after target/<username> and follow target to voice channel to play their own voice back at them.
+  - [ ] Bot will repeat after target/<username>
+  - [ ] Follows target to voice channel to play their own voice back at them.

 - [ ] Record:
   - Usage: $record
+  - **This function is currently not possible with the current version of the Discord API but it is a planned for development.**
-  - Records all audio in a voice channel.
+  - [ ] Records all audio in a voice channel.
-  - Stops recording once author leaves voice channel.
+  - [ ] Stops recording once author leaves voice channel.

 - [ ] What To Watch:
-  - Usage: $w2w
+  - Usage: $w2w <source> <genre>
-  - Sends random link from Netflix, Hulu, or Crunchy Roll.
+  - [ ] Sends random link from the user's choice of either Netflix, Hulu, or Crunchy Roll.

 - [ ] Survery:
   - Usage: $survey <prompt> <option 1> <option 2> . . . <option n>
-  - Sends a survey monkey link.
+  - [ ] Sends a survey monkey link.

 - [ ] Help:
   - Usage: $help
-  - Sends relevant info for every command in the channel prompted.
+  - [ ] Sends relevant info for every command in the channel prompted.